-Senior Whole Health Members may obtain Covered Services by Participating Providers, through the use of Telehealth and Telemedicine services.
+Senior Whole Health Members may obtain physical and behavioral health Covered Services by Participating Providers, through the use of Telehealth and Telemedicine services.
 Not all Participating Providers offer these services.
 The following additional provisions apply to the use of Telehealth and Telemedicine services: